What is Esri Collector and Survey123?

 Esri Collector and Survey123 are the one-two punch for data collection in the field.

 Collector is the backbone of all Esri’s field apps.
-It enables you to use maps anywhere for inspections, surveys and asset management.
+It enables you to use maps anywhere for inspections, field surveys, and asset management.

 By connecting to Survey123 from Collector, users can fill out survey forms through its interface.

-Both apps you can download on Android or Apple for free through the app store.
+Both apps are available to download on Android or Apple for free through the app store.